José Miguel Agrelot Coliseum: Notable events

 The largest attendance record for the Choliseo was achieved on July 28, 2022, with Bad Bunny's World's Hottest Tour in support of the singer's 2023 album Un Verano Sin Ti.
 The event established an all-time record of 18,749 spectators on the first night of his three-night performances, breaking a previous record established by him in 2019.
 This was the first time a concert was fully broadcast live on national television in Puerto Rico, which was exclusively through the airwaves of Telemundo Puerto Rico.

 Wisin & Yandel hold various records, some of which they have previously broken as well, including most performances at the Choliseo, by any performing artist, duo or group, increasing it to 39 and largest number of shows sold out in 24 hours.

 The Choliseo hosted Bad Bunny's first concert residency, No Me Quiero Ir de Aquí, the first one at the arena, as well as in Puerto Rico, in support of his 2025 album Debí Tirar Más Fotos.
 The 30-date residency lasted from July 11 to September 13, 2025, with a concert taking place every Friday, Saturday, and Sunday.
 On September 15, 2025, one day after the original 30-date run of the residency ended, Bad Bunny announced a thirty-first show, dubbed Una Más (transl.
 One more), which took place on September 20.

 On September 23, 2025, the Government of Puerto Rico and the Miss Universe organization announced that the Choliseo would be the venue for Miss Universe 2026, which is scheduled to take place in November 2026.
 This marks the first time that the arena hosts the pageant, and the fourth time that Puerto Rico hosts the pageant, with the others being in 1972, 2001, and 2002.
-It will be the second time that the Choliseo hosts a major international pageant, as it accommodated the Miss World pageant in 2021.